Tony Marston's Blog About software development, PHP and OOP

 Arguments against having a single class for multiple tables

-The idea that I should have a single Model class to handle those 11 tables is ridiculous enough, but when you couple it with the idea followed by some programmers that the Model should be handled by a single Controller this, in my humble opinion, transforms it from the ridiculous to the idiotic.
+The idea that I should have a single Model class to handle all those tables in an association or aggregation is ridiculous enough, but when you couple it with the idea followed by some programmers that the Model should be handled by a single Controller this, in my humble opinion, transforms it from the ridiculous to the idiotic.
 I find the whole idea so amusing that sometimes I laugh so hard I can feel the tears running down my trouser leg.
 The purpose of OOP is supposed to be the creation of more reusable code as the more code you can reuse then the less code you have to write and the quicker you can finish, which means higher levels of productivity.
 My methodology provides me with a vast amount of reusable code, as explained in more detail in Why I don't do Domain Driven Design, which makes me far more productive than most other programmers.
 If my levels of productivity are better then surely the methodology which produces that level of productivity must surely be better?

 If you think that my claims of greater productivity are at best exaggerated or at worst a bare-faced lie then you should take this challenge.
 If you cannot achieve within five minutes with YOUR methods what I can achieve within five minutes with MY methods, all without writing a single line of code, then I shall conclude that any criticisms which you keep throwing in my direction are not worth the toilet paper on which they are written and that you are talking out of the wrong end of your alimentary canal.
 Instead of simply claiming that your methods are superior to mine I challenge you to prove it.
 Either put up or shut up.